-- For the frosting, beat cream cheese and butter together until smooth.
-Beat in erythritol, vanilla and stevia until smooth.
+Beat cream cheese and butter together until smooth.
+Beat in powdered Swerve, vanilla and stevia until smooth.

 - Spread 1 tbsp of frosting on the bottom of a red star, making sure to spread to tips of star.
 Top with a blue star.